George Tames: Biography

-Married to Frances Owens (1921–1996).
-Children: Chris, Pamela, Kathryn, Stephanie, Michael

 Photography

 Tames took countless Washington shots, but (by his own admission) is particularly remembered for one, "The Loneliest Job," a photograph of President John F. Kennedy.

 President Kennedy's iconic stance staring down at the table in front of him is all the more fascinating insofar as Kennedy was actually reading a copy of Tames' paper, The New York Times.
 Tames recalled later that Kennedy was reading a column by editorial columnist Arthur Krock on the table in front of him by the window of the Oval Office.

 Tames' daughter, Stephanie, recalls in an August 2010 essay for Salon the story of this enduring and iconic photograph by her father:

 "By the way, the morning my father made the picture of JFK at the window, the president was reading the Times.
 He had gotten to the editorial page.
 My father said, 'He looked over and he saw me.
 He hadn't been aware that I took that picture from the back, but he saw me when I moved to the side there.
 He glanced over at me, and he said: "I wonder where Mr. Krock gets all the crap he puts in this horseshit column of his."
 Apparently he was much upset about Mr. Krock's column that day.'"

 As he explained in an interview late in life, Tames took the photograph through the door of the Oval Office, after Kennedy thought he had left: